eugenebaraka/eugenebaraka.github.io/README.md

 # eugenebaraka.gihub.io
-This the source code for my static jekyll powered [blog](https://eugenebaraka.github.io).
+This is the source code for my static jekyll-powered [blog](https://eugenebaraka.github.io).
 A substantial amount of code used in development of this site is from the minima and personal jekyll themes.

 ## Installation
 Make sure you have [Ruby](https://www.ruby-lang.org/) as well as [bundler](https://bundler.io/) installed on your computer.
 See websites for instructions depending on your operating system, then run the follwoing commands in your terminal: